-First, an applicant will need to decide whether to file the 2019-20 Free Application for Federal Student Aid (FAFSA®) electronically via FAFSA on the Web (FOTW), through the college or whether to complete a paper FAFSA.
+First, an applicant will need to decide whether to file the 2020-21 Free Application for Federal Student Aid (FAFSA®) online, through the college or whether to complete a paper FAFSA.
 (English or Spanish).

 Applicants filing electronically, should download and complete the FOTW Worksheet (English or Spanish).
 The worksheet gives applicants time to read and answer the questions before entering information online.
 The questions are listed in the same order as they appear on the website After completing the worksheet, an applicant can get assistance completing the FAFSA by clicking on the various links on the homepage, by reading the Introduction page that displays before FAFSA entry is started and by reading the Helps and Hints box that displays for each question.
 In addition, there is a "Needs Help" button at the bottom of each page.
 If the paper FAFSA is completed, instructions are included in the application booklet.